 In the left-hand menu, click the + icon next to Mentions to create a new alert featuring campaign hashtags and other campaign-specific keywords.
 Optionally, you can include negative keywords, specify the locations, languages, and sources you'd like to monitor, as well as the date range you're interested in.
-For even sharper results, blacklist your social media accounts so that you don't collect your own mentions during social listening.
+For even sharper results, blacklist your social accounts so that you don't collect your own mentions during social listening.

 To amplify the visibility and reach of your marketing campaign, social media listening delivers niche influencers — opinion leaders and potential brand advocates.
-Awario brings you influencers two ways: you can either sort your mentions by reach or refer to the Influencers tab in your Dashboard or Reports.
+Awario brings you influencers in two ways: you can either sort your mentions by reach or refer to the Influencers tab in your Dashboard or Reports.

-Dashboard is the place for all of your campaign social listening analytics.
-Here, you can keep track of fluctuations in the volume and reach of social media mentions, as well as the sentiment and context behind them.
+The Dashboard is the place for all of your campaign social listening analytics.
+Here, you can keep track of fluctuations in the volume and reach of social media mentions, as well as the social sentiment and context behind them.
 This way, you'll know exactly what you're doing right.

 By referring to the breakdown by sources, you can assess how well you're doing on any given social platform — it might be that you need to re-distribute your efforts and resources.
 Because the entire Dashboard is clickable, you can check on every detail that stands out.
 There's likely a valuable marketing insight behind each social listening metric.

 Your campaign is under close watch now!
 Social media listening is the fastest way to get reliable user feedback on your every marketing step, so hand campaign management over to Awario and save yourself tons and tons of time.